 Annabelle Walster recounts her experience of returning to work after having her second child:

+"Returning to work after having my second child was a real shock to the system!
+It’s difficult to juggle the demands of being a mum whilst still being successful in your career.
 I am lucky to have had the support of my team in Manchester and in particular my Director, Eliot who has made retuning to work a whole lot easier with his support and understanding he has given me"

 She goes on to explain how flexible working has helped her: